hashmapinc/TempusDevEnvironment/README.md

 * Docker (with compose)
 * A machine with 16 GB of RAM and preferably quad core
 * Preferred OS is MacOS or Linux
-* The hashmapinc/thingsboard repository cloned on your local machine

 ### Configuring Docker